Top 5 books to read that can help you to cope with your loneliness during quarantine

 One positive side of our newly discovered downtime in this era of social distancing is that we all have more time to learn and read.
 There is never a bad time for a good book.
 As we write this, a lot of people are stuck at home more than they normally do, which makes it an especially good moment.
-So here are 5 books recommendations to read during quarantine days that we think you can learn from and help you to cope with your loneliness.
+Here are the top 5 books that we recommend you to read during quarantine:

 1. Big Magic – Elizabeth Gilbert

 Liz Gilbert shares about creativity, inspiration and also the creative life that she lived daily.
 She also gave tips for Creative Workers on how to be more productive.
 The book is broken into six areas: Courage, Enchantment, Permission, Persistence, Trust, and Divinity.
 Some find this book practical, helpful, comforting and inspiring.
 Big Magic is arguably a must-have book for everyone because all humans are approved as creative people.

 A story about a young man who learns to look for love, about a man who learns to be a good father and husband, about a mother who raised them lovingly and about a father who left a message and promised to always be with them.
 This is very heartwarming and has a lot of moral value a good ready during your quarantine days.

 3. Chasing Slow – Erin Loechner

 This eye-opening book was a specific guide to what it takes to slow down.
 It doesn’t involve giving up what you want to do, going out in the mountains, or swearing off smartphones.
 Instead, it involves taking out time for things that matter the most to you and respectfully letting go of those that don’t fit you or your family.